 ROW_VERSION }o--|| LINEAGE_EVENT : derived_from

-"USER" ||--o{ QUERY_SESSION : initiates
+USER ||--o{ QUERY_SESSION : initiates

 QUERY_SESSION ||--o{ AUDIT_LOG : writes